Mathieu van der Poel and Wout van Aert: The anatomy of a rivalry

-Cycling has been blessed with great rivalries over the years and in Mathieu van der Poel (Alpecin-Fenix) versus Wout van Aert (Jumbo-Visma) the current generation has one to measure up to Coppi and Bartali, Boonen and Cancellara, and the rest.
+Cycling has been blessed with great rivalries over the years and in Mathieu van der Poel versus Wout van Aert, the current generation has one to measure up to Coppi and Bartali, Boonen and Cancellara, and the rest.

-They've been going at it for the best part of a decade already and you sense that, on the road at least, they've barely got going.
+They've been going at it for more than a decade already and you sense that there's still a lot more to come.

 The pair were born just four months apart, Van Aert in September 1994 and Van der Poel in January 1995, with one from Belgium and one from Holland but both from the cycling heartland of northern Flanders.
 Two riders, different characters but with the ability to do just about anything on the bike.
 They have already faced each other almost 200 times, and climbed podiums together nearly as often.

-In cyclo-cross, they have been locking horns for the best part of a decade and have come to utterly dominate the discipline.
-In the past couple of years they have taken their battle out onto the open road as well, with one Monument apiece ahead of the Tour of Flanders.
+In cyclo-cross, they have come to utterly dominate the discipline.
+In the past few of years they have taken their battle out onto the open road as well, sweeping up Classics and Grand Tour stages.

 "They have never been close," Niels Albert, Van Aert's former coach, tells Cyclingnews.
 "They would never really talk to each other at races, and especially not away from races.
 But there is not a bad feeling.
 I don't think Wout ever finished a race and starting shouting 'Mathieu this, Mathieu that'.
 There is a level of respect for what the other one does."